COVID19Tracking/website/_src/api.md

 * `death` - Total cumulative number of people that have died.
 * `dateModified` - ISO 8601 date of the time the data was last updated by the state.
 * `dateChecked` - ISO 8601 date of the time we last visited their website
+* `hash` - A unique ID changed every time the data updates.
 * `total` - _DEPRECATED_ Will be removed in the future. (`positive` + `negative` + `pending`).
 Pending has been an unstable value and should not count in any totals.

 ### /api/states/daily - States Historical Data